Early political career of Sarah Palin: Taxes, borrowing and spending

 The property tax rate fell from 2 mils to .5 mils under Palin.
 The sales tax rate increased from 2 percent to 2.5 percent (and was changed to include everything, even food purchases), and that increase was approved by voter referendum to pay off the city's new sports complex.
 Voters also approved a bond issue for road improvements.

 According to PolitiFact, when Palin took office, she inherited a long-term city debt of just over a million dollars and that debt increased to about $25 million by the time she left office.
 The big-ticket items responsible for the debt were: $14.7 million for the new multi-use sports complex; $5.5 million for street projects; and $3 million for water improvement projects.
 Because of economic growth, Keller anticipates that Wasilla can stop charging the extra .5 percent sales tax two years sooner than expected.

+Overall, Palin's two-term tenure saw the city add several million in long-term debt through the issuance of municipal bonds.
+Its more than $20 million in bond debts included $15 million to fund a sports complex project that Palin was a proponent of.